MicrosoftDocs/security/zero-trust/azure-infrastructure-networking.md

 ### Managing Azure Firewall policies through Microsoft Defender for Cloud

 Azure Firewall is recommended for a hub VNet, as described in this article.
 Microsoft Defender for Cloud can manage multiple Azure Firewall policies centrally.
-In addition to Azure Firewall policies, you will be able to manage other features related to Azure Firewall, as shown here.
+In addition to Azure Firewall policies, you'll be able to manage other features related to Azure Firewall, as shown here.

 :::image type="content" source="media/hub/firewall-manager-mdc.jpg" alt-text="Screenshot of managing Azure firewall policies through Microsoft Defender for Cloud.":::

-For more information about Microsoft Defender for Cloud and how you can better protect your network environment against threats, see [What is Microsoft Defender for Cloud?](/azure/defender-for-cloud/defender-for-cloud-introduction)
+For more information about how Microsoft Defender for Cloud protects your network environment against threats, see [What is Microsoft Defender for Cloud?](/azure/defender-for-cloud/defender-for-cloud-introduction)

 ## Recommended training